sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ## Robust programming

-Robust programming is a style of programming that focus on handling unexpected terminations and unexpected actions.
+Robust programming is a style of programming that focus on handling unexpected terminations and unexpected actions, and error handling.
 The code should handle those events gracefully and log or display accurate and unambigous **error mensages**, this will allow to detect and correct much easily the pernicious event.
+In case of need the system should fallback, degrade to basic fuctions or enter into a safety state.

 ### Principles: